SciRuby/daru/README.md

 * Create a new vector in map_rows if any of the already present rows dont match the one assigned in the block.
 * Sort by index.
 * Statistics on DataFrame over rows and columns.
-* Produce multiple summary statistics in one shot.
 * Cumulative sum.
 * Time series support.
 * Calculate percentage change.